 The Company regularly compensates its employees, directors and members of the advisory committee by means of options to purchase shares of the Company.
-As at December 31, 2010 the Company has allotted options to purchase 2,803,526 ordinary shares of the Company of NIS 0.01 par value each.
-As at that date, options to purchase 1,140,786 ordinary shares are exercisable.
+As at December 31, 2011 the Company has allotted options to purchase 3,143,506 ordinary shares of the Company of NIS 0.01 par value each.
+All the grants are equity grants.

+As at that date, options to purchase 1,321,609 ordinary shares are exercisable.